cryogen-project/cryogen-docs/resources/templates/md/add-basic-search.md

  :page-index 13
  :section "Additional Resources"}

 To enable a search option for your site, you can use [`Lunr`](https://lunrjs.com/), which will create a searchable index without the need of any server-side or external search service.
-The inspiration to integrate Lunr with Cryogen was the following site [`Lunr-Index-and-Search-for-Static-Sites`](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites), where the source Javascript files can be found, which are used with slightly modifications here.
+The inspiration to integrate Lunr with Cryogen was the following site [`Lunr-Index-and-Search-for-Static-Sites`](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites), where the source JavaScript files can be found, which are used with slightly modifications here.

-A life demo of the result can be found at: [https://blog.stderr.at/](https://blog.stderr.at/)
+A live demo of the result can be found at: [https://blog.stderr.at/](https://blog.stderr.at/)

 ## Prerequisites
-Before we start Node.js and some modules must be installed on your system:
+Before we start, Node.js and some modules must be installed on your system:

 1. Install [`Node.js`](https://nodejs.org/en/download/)
 2. Install lunr: `npm install lunr`